ciwen3/Public/python/stenography/README.md

-# This project is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using the projects.
+# This project is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using this project.

 # Use: